DavidArayaSanabria/Azure-Landing-Zone-Accelerator/README.md

 # Prerequisites for deploying using the Azure landing zone accelerator

-## Define with your and and Cloud Architect how many and the porpuse of the subscriptions you   will need and create them.
+## Define with your Team and Cloud Architect how many and the porpuse of the subscriptions you   will need and create them.
 Subscriptions can be a single one or several subsciptions in an Enterprise Agreement for different porpuses, for example:

 - Management subscription (Used for Logs, Key Vaults, Monitoring services, etc)
 - Connectivity subscription (Used for Firewalls, Virtual Networks, Gateways, VPNs, etc)